COVID-19 naming: Stylization

-Stylization of the term has varied since the virus' and disease's discovery.
+Stylization of the term has varied since the virus's and disease's discovery.
 The World Health Organization (WHO) stylizes the disease as COVID-19 with all letters capitalized and many other organizations have followed their lead.
 The AP Stylebook, Chicago Manual of Style, and the Modern Language Association (MLA) have styled it similarly.
 Several observers have noted the importance of proper stylization, despite the seeming ridiculousness of worrying over such matters "at a time like this" (during the early days of the pandemic), recalling the confusion and prejudice which resulted from unclear or inconsistent naming as was the case with AIDS (which was called GRID/HTLV-III/LAV at various times) and non-A, non-B Hepatitis.
 They have also pointed out that future researchers will benefit from consistency when reviewing past data and research.

 However, stylization as "Covid-19" has become common as well.
 Numerous news sources including The New York Times, CNN, Politico, The Wall Street Journal, NBCNews have presented the term with a capital C but all other letters as lower case.
 As a result, use of "Covid-19" has become commonplace and even the accepted standard in some cases.
 Use of "Covid-19" in news sources from the United Kingdom like The Guardian has also been the norm since most British newspapers only capitalize an entire acronym if the acronym is typically spelled out like "B-B-C" or "N-H-S" while acronyms which are pronounced as words, like "Nasa" or "Unicef" have their first letter capitalized and all subsequent letters lowercase.

 While COVID-19 refers to the disease and SARS-CoV-2 refers to the virus which causes it, referring to the "COVID-19 virus" has been accepted.
 Reference to SARS-CoV-2 as "the coronavirus" has become somewhat accepted despite such use implying that there is only one coronavirus species.
-Similarly, use of "COVID" for the disease (if the first rendered as COVID-19) has been tolerated.
+Similarly, use of "COVID" for the disease (if first rendered as COVID-19) has been tolerated.
 Use of "the Coronavirus" to refer to the COVID-19 pandemic which began in December 2019 has also been accepted.
 Although such use does not specify the year or which coronavirus-related disease is being referred to, given its all-encompassing impact at the time, such references have been deemed justifiable.
 Use of "the" when referring to the disease, virus, or 2019 pandemic has been quite varied with some requiring use of "the" while others have not.
 The Oxford English Dictionary noted that "the" is typically not used when referring to the disease, COVID-19, but is not uncommon when referring to the virus.

 Reference to the virus and/or the disease as "corona", "the corona", and "the rona" has also arisen in various parts of the world.